 «Affirmative.
 A landmine took my hearing and landed me in this wheelchair.
 I’m not giving up, though.
 You deserve more than a war memorial.
 Respond.
 Over.»

 «Repeat.
 Not all at once.
 Don’t lose your nerve, soldiers.
 Don’t lose yourselves.
 Speak one at a time.
 Over.»

 «Roger.
 Your family, our friends, they’ll get to say goodbye.
 Your radio operator will take care of it.
 I was never discharged, you know.
 Over and out».

-Veteran acting as interpreter.
-This absurd exchange of transmissions with the Beyond is made urgent by the need to leave war behind, to find the courage to start over or finally rest in peace.
-The only code to deal with the dead is made of memories, of the experiences that kept us close in life.
+Veteran acting as a go-between.
+This surreal exchange of transmissions with the Afterlife is made urgent by the need to leave war behind, to find the courage to start over or finally rest in peace.
+The only code that can deal with the dead is one made of memories, of the experiences that bound us together in life.

 |Author:||Tito Baldi, Oscar Biffi, Costanza Chelidonio, Daniele Di Rubbo & Simone Paci|